 Some agencies provide nannies to their local area only.
-Morzine has Cheeky Monkeys and the Portes du Soleil ski resort – including the village of Champery over the border in Switzerland – is served by Jack Frosts.
+Morzine has Cheeky Monkeys and the Portes du Soleil ski resort – including the village of Champery over the border in Switzerland – may still be served by Jack Frosts.

 Tour Operators & Chalet Companies

 Numerous tour operators and independent chalet companies hire their own childcare staff directly.
 If a company deals in family holidays then it is likely they will need childcare staff to keep an eye on their holidaymakers’ children in one form or another.
 This can be either in a traditional one on one or small group nanny role or more along the lines of keeping the kids amused and occupied in a children’s club.

 Qualifications vary depending on the role.
 Nannies will require much the same qualifications and experience as nanny agencies do but children’s club reps will only need their background checked, a first aid certificate and bags of enthusiasm and energy.
 Most British tour operators working on the continent now require staff to have an EU passport.
 EU nationals should also start checking the websites of ski companies offering family holidays to their fellow citizens.

 At the larger end of the market Crystal Holidays, part of the TUI group recruits via careers.tuigroup.com/crystal-jobs.
 They have several ski resort roles for childcare staff, including nannies, childcare supervisors and children’s club leaders and assistants.
 Crystal operates in almost all European winter destinations including Austria, France, Italy and Switzerland, and also Andorra, Bulgaria, Slovenia and Spain and further afield in the USA, Canada and Japan.